bit2shift/BigReactors-Controller/README.md

 This reset procedure also occurs when the script begins execution.

 As a precaution, the max flow rate on the turbine should be set to less than 1000 mB/t.
-Manual refuelling during active operation is discouraged.
+Manual refuelling during active operation is discouraged, but the controller can compensate by lowering the rods if the casing temperature goes greatly above the upper bound.